felipe-sanchez/dotemacs/.emacs.d/elpa/bbdb-readme.txt

   "Bind this to t to quiet things down - do not set it.
 See also `bbdb-silent'.")

-(defvar bbdb-notice-hook-pending nil
-  "Bound to t if inside `bbdb-notice-mail-hook' or `bbdb-notice-record-hook'.
-Calls of `bbdb-change-hook' are suppressed when this is non-nil.")

 (defvar bbdb-init-forms
   '((gnus                       ; gnus 3.15 or newer
      (add-hook 'gnus-startup-hook 'bbdb-insinuate-gnus))